mr-wildcard/elm-notes/readme.md

 Elm doesn't know `foo`, he doesn't have to, but he does know that you want _consistency_ between these arguments.
 `foo` cannot be used as returned type value has Elm always know the true type of the end value

+- when publishing packages on elm packages plateform, semantic versionning is enforced.
+Plus, Elm compiler will tell if your changes are breaking changes.

+- for side effects, you describe Tasks.
+Every functions doing  side effect have to return Task type.
+This helps compiler to find which function could possibly initiate the error.

 ## Resources
 - https://www.youtube.com/watch?v=zBHB9i8e3Kc